-PURPOSE: To describe the natural disease course of CRB1-associated retinal dystrophies, and to identify clinical endpoints for future clinical trials.
+PURPOSE: To investigate the natural disease course of retinal dystrophies associated with crumbs cell polarity complex component 1 (CRB1) and identify clinical end points for future clinical trials.

 METHODS: An investigator-initiated nationwide collaborative study that included 22 patients with CRB1-associated retinal dystrophies.
 Patients underwent ophthalmic assessment at baseline and 2 years after baseline.
-Clinical examination included best-corrected visual acuity (BCVA) using ETDRS charts, Goldmann kinetic perimetry (V4e isopter seeing retinal areas), microperimetry, full-field electroretinography (ERG), full-field stimulus threshold (FST), fundus photography, spectral-domain optical coherence tomography and fundus autofluorescence imaging.
+Clinical examination included best-corrected visual acuity (BCVA) using Early Treatment Diabetic Retinopathy Study charts, Goldmann kinetic perimetry (V4e isopter seeing retinal areas), microperimetry, full-field electroretinography, full-field stimulus threshold (FST), fundus photography, spectral-domain optical coherence tomography, and fundus autofluorescence imaging.

-RESULTS: Based on genetic, clinical and electrophysiological data, patients were diagnosed with retinitis pigmentosa (n = 19; 86%), cone-rod dystrophy (n = 2; 9%) or isolated macular dystrophy (n = 1; 5%).
-Two-year analysis of the entire cohort showed no significant changes in BCVA (p = 0.069) or V4e isopter seeing retinal areas (p = 0.616), although signs of clinical progression were present in individual patients.
-Macular sensitivity measured on microperimetry revealed a significant reduction at 2-year follow-up (p < 0.001).
-FST responses were measurable in patients with non-recordable ERGs.
+RESULTS: Based on genetic, clinical, and electrophysiological data, patients were diagnosed with retinitis pigmentosa (19 [86%]), cone-rod dystrophy (2 [9%]), or isolated macular dystrophy (1 [5%]).
+Analysis of the entire cohort at 2 years showed no significant changes in BCVA (P = .069) or V4e isopter seeing retinal areas (P = .616), although signs of clinical progression were present in individual patients.
+Macular sensitivity measured on microperimetry revealed a significant reduction at the 2-year follow-up (P < .001).
+FST responses were measurable in patients with nonrecordable electroretinograms.
 On average, FST responses remained stable during follow-up.

 |Journal||American Journal of Ophthalmology|

 |Publication status||Published - Feb 2022|